 Got a question to ask?
-Here are the answers to some of our most popular questions we get asked.
+Here are the answers to some of the most frequently asked questions we receive.

 Q: How can I donate?

 A: The Donkey Sanctuary receives no government funding, so your donations are absolutely vital to our work.
-You can donate to The Donkey Sanctuary online, by text message (text DONK99 plus your donation to 70070), by cheque (made payable to “The Donkey Sanctuary”) or in person at any of our sanctuaries.
+You can donate to The Donkey Sanctuary online or by cheque (made payable to “The Donkey Sanctuary”).

 Q: If I donate, where does my money go?